whatgoodisaroad/doggerel/docs/semantics.md

 Since, in this example dimension, we have defined only three units, this pair of conversions causes each unit to be mutually reachable via transitive conversions.
-We could imagine additionally defining a fourth unit of temperature, (e.g. Rankine), but do not define an additional conversion, then we have a disconnected subgraph and, in this table representation, we'll have empty cells.
+We could imagine additionally defining a fourth unit of temperature (e.g. Rankine) but not define an additional conversion, then the result will be a disconnected subgraph and, in this table representation, there would be empty cells.

 In conclusion, some properties of an ideal convertibility graph of a dimension's